naistangz/Technical_Training/docs/Week9_Networking/VPC_Setup.md

 8. Save Routes
 9. Click on Subnet Associations and assign public subnets to your public route and private subnets to your private route.

+Do the same with a private route main but once you have configured the instance (e.g mongo.conf), close internet access by going to edit routes and removing IGW target.

 ## Creating a Network ACL
 ### Rules Public
 1. Navigate to Network ACL under security